 Have you ever seen one of those commercials for a hair care product that claims it’s shampoo and conditioner, all in one?
 Believe it or not, there’s an almost-equivalent for small-to-medium sized businesses when it comes to business insurance.
 It’s called a business owner’s policy, but since no cool coverage is complete without a nickname or acronym, it’s called a BOP.
-Basically, a BOP is up there when it comes to handy insurance coverages to have because it combines several coverages into one convenient policy.
+Basically, a BOP is handy to have because it combines several coverages into one convenient policy.
 You can get the coverage you need for your business in a simple, neat package – and it’s way better than 2-in-1 shampoo/conditioner.

 Let’s dig deeper into this insurance mystery.

 What does a business owner’s policy include?

 There are three main coverages that a BOP bundles together for your insurance convenience.
 Those coverages are…

 1. Commercial property insurance.

 What it does: Commercial property covers losses that happen because of common perils, like fire.
 It will cover you for your office equipment, furniture, inventory, machinery, raw materials, computers and other such essential business items.
 Plus, you know, the building itself.

 2. General liability.